-PS420 INTERNATIONAL LAW AND ORGANIZATION
+INTERNATIONAL LAW

-This course examines the normative and empirical aspects of international law, and institutional and behavioral aspects of international organizations.
+This course examines the purposes, origins, adjudication, and enforcement of international law, in emphasizing the practical areas of transnational maritime, aviation, communications, and intellectual property law.
 Prerequisite: PS215, or consent of instructor.

-PS485 INTERNATIONAL RELATIONS
+PS485 INTERNATIONAL RELATIONS IN ASIA-PACIFIC

-IN ASIA-PACIFIC SP/Even Years contemporary This course examines political developments, international relationships, and their significance in the Asia-Pacific Region.
+This course examines contemporary political developments, international relationships, and their significance in the Asia-Pacific Region.
 Prerequisite: PS215, or consent of instructor.